-The whole backup and data protection space is filled with a lot of nomenclature that if you do not already know the abbreviations, the specific words and phrases that are used, or concepts that you can become lost very easily.
-In this article I am going to go over two concepts that seem to come up all the time in NovaBACKUP’s Technical Support discussion with customers or prospective customers.
-These two are the difference between file level and disk image backup.
+The whole backup and data protection space is filled with a lot of nomenclatures that if you do not already know the abbreviations, the specific words and phrases that are used, or concepts you can become lost very easily.
+In this article, I am going to go over two concepts that seem to come up all the time in NovaBACKUP’s Technical Support discussions with customers or prospective customers.
+These two are the difference between file-level and disk image backup.

 What is a Disk Image Backup?

 An image backup is simply an image or copy of your entire system, including your operating system.
-A disk image backup, can be called a number of different names such as: bare metal backup / recovery (BMR), disaster recovery backup, ghost backup, image level backup, block level backup, system image recovery or a clone of your machine.
-This is a very simple to configure type of backup where you just select an entire drive, partition, or an entire machine, which typically backs up the entire selection you have selected.
+A disk image backup, can be called a number of different names such as: bare metal backup / recovery (BMR), disaster recovery backup, ghost backup, image-level backup, block-level backup, system image recovery, or a clone of your machine.
+This is a very simple way to configure backups where you just select an entire drive, partition, or an entire machine, which typically backs up the entire selection you have selected.

-Some software such as NovaBACKUP for example, allow you to backup changes since the last full disaster recovery backup.
+Some backup software solutions such as NovaBACKUP, allow you to backup changes since the last full disaster recovery backup.
 Where disk image backups really shine is in a complete disaster type of situation.
-For instance when your hard drive dies, your Windows will not boot or is corrupt, your machine is stolen, an upgrades goes horribly wrong, or other major disaster that requires a complete rollback of the entire machine and do a system image recovery.
-While most disk image backup products, NovaBACKUP included, can access single files from the disk image backup in case of the need to restore a single file, file level backups are more suited to file level restores.
+For instance, when your hard drive dies, your Windows will not boot or is corrupt, your machine is stolen, an upgrade goes horribly wrong, or another major disaster that requires a complete rollback of the entire system and then perform a system image recovery.
+While most disk image backup products, NovaBACKUP included, can access single files from the disk image backup in case of the need to restore a single file, file backup is more suited to file-level restores.

 What is a File Backup?